Humeral Shaft Fracture (Broken Upper Arm Bone)

 Physical Therapy Videos - Humerus

-The humerus is the single bone in your upper arm.
-The top of the humerus forms part of the shoulder joint with its connection to the scapula (shoulder blade), and the bottom of the humerus forms part of the elbow with the forearm.
-The middle of the humerus is called the humeral shaft and fracture of this part of the bone is called a humeral shaft fracture.
-The humerus has strong muscular attachments that move your shoulder and your elbow.
+The humerus is the only bone in your upper arm.
+It connects to the shoulder blade at the top and the forearm at the bottom.
+The middle part of the humerus is called the humeral shaft.
+A break in this part is known as a humeral shaft fracture.
+Muscles attached to the humerus help you move your shoulder and elbow.

 Skeleton model showing the humerus and how it attaches to the shoulder blade and forearm